ibm-cloud-docs/containers/cs_health_monitor.md

 ### Master states
 {: #states_master}

-Your {{site.data.keyword.containerlong_notm}} includes an IBM-managed master with highly available replicas, automatic security patch updates applied for you, and automation in place to recover in case of an incident.
+Your {{site.data.keyword.containerlong_notm}} cluster includes an IBM-managed master with highly available replicas, automatic security patch updates applied for you, and automation in place to recover in case of an incident.
 You can check the health, status, and state of the cluster master by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.
 {: shortdesc}

 **Master Health**